York Road and Harehills Lane,

 It reopened as a cinema again from 19th October 1964 and finally closed on 25th June 1975 with “Death Wish” and “Bad Company”.

 The front ten rows were removed and the building was used as a Sikh temple.
-The auditorium was demolished in July 1980 leaving just the entrance, which is now used as a cafe, and the adjoining parade of shops.
+The auditorium was demolished in July 1980 leaving just the entrance, which was used as a café (in 2019 a pawnbrokers) and the adjoining parade of shops.

 Just login to your account and subscribe to this theater.